Diabetes often goes undiagnosed, especially type 2 diabetes, because many of its symptoms can seem so subtle or harmless—if you notice them at all.

 Frequent and long-lasting bladder, kidney, skin, or other infections.

-Researchers haven’t quite figured this one out, but infections seem to be more common in persons with diabetes.
-It could be that the disease disrupts your body’s natural healing process and immunity.
+Researchers haven’t quite figured this one out, but infections seem to be more common in people with diabetes.
+It could be that the disease disrupts your body’s natural healing processes and immune system.

 Tingling or numbness in the hands or feet.

-Other symptoms can include irritability, nausea, cuts or bruises that don't heal, dry mouth, headaches and red, inflamed, tender gums.
+Other symptoms of diabetes run the gamut and can include irritability, nausea, cuts or bruises that don't heal, dry mouth, headaches, and red, inflamed, tender gums.